How Does Physiotherapy Make Your Life Better?

 Cold Therapy or Cryotherapy

 Cold therapy is effective in minimizing pain and swelling, especially in acute injuries.
-Examples of cold therapy are ice pack application and ice massage.

 - Plantar fasciitis (with or without heel spur)